joinquit3110/KhaBoom/content/probability/content.md

 both equally likely.
 According to the equation above, the probability of a coin landing _heads_ must be `1/2` = 0.5, or 50%.

-    // TODO However, the equation is not very helpful if the different outcomes
-    // are not all equally likely, or if there are infinitely many possible outcomes.

 Note that this probability is _in between_ 0 and 1, even though only one of the outcomes can actually happen.
 But probabilities have very little to do with